 Attics are notorious for allowing the most air out of your home, so look at these certain areas while up in your attic:

-- Stud cavities around your home could be open, or uninsulated, meaning air can easily get out, leaving you with a less-than-comfortable home and greatly affecting your energy efficiency as well.
+- Stud cavities around your home may be open, or uninsulated, meaning air can easily get out, leaving you with a less-than-comfortable home and greatly affecting your energy efficiency as well.
 If you are wanting to get the most out of your annual air conditioner service, make sure you fill these gaps to better insulate your home.

 - Attic access doors usually aren’t thought of when you change or install weatherstripping to other windows or doors around your house but can let quite a bit of cool air enter in to your attic.